DaoCloud/DaoCloud-docs/docs/en/docs/download/business/dce5-installer-v0.3.28.md

 offline-v0.3.28.tar: OK
 ```

-## Install
+## Installation

-After successfully verifying the offline package, unpack the tarball:
+After the offline package has been successfully validated, unpack the tarball:

 ```sh
 tar -zxvf offline-v0.3.28.tar